rmeloamaro/docs/docs/administration/security/authentication.md

 _Adding additional users_

 You may wish to have additional users with various privileges rather than giving out role accounts to groups.
 You may also want to avoid having the passwords in plaintext within the configuration file.

 To accomplish this, you'll need a properly hashed or encrypted password to use in the config.
 Rundeck has a built in command line utility to encrypt passwords.
 The default encryption service is the Jetty password utility.

-In this example,
-we'll setup a new user named "jsmith", with a password of "mypass":
+Use this example to setup a new user named "jsmith", with a password of "mypass":

 ```
 $ java -jar rundeck-{{$rundeckVersionFull}}.war --encryptpwd Jetty